Deep Dive: Single-boiler, double-boiler & dual-boiler machines – How the heating system affects your espresso

 The Single Boiler

 A single boiler is excellent for anyone who appreciates a straightforward workflow.
 And it's not "just for espresso drinkers."
-Cappuccinos can be made wonderfully, you just need a little patience between brewing and steaming.
+Cappuccinos turn out wonderfully, you just need a little patience between brewing and steaming.
 This fits perfectly with a morning where you consciously take your time.

 The Heat Exchanger

-A heat exchanger uses a large steam boiler with an integrated heat exchanger for the brewing water.
+A heat exchanger uses a large steam boiler with an integrated heat exchanger for the brew water.
 The advantage: You can brew and steam milk simultaneously.
-Practical if you regularly prepare milk drinks or make several drinks in a row in the morning.
+Practical if you regularly prepare milk-based drinks or make several drinks in a row in the morning.

 The heat exchanger is the proven classic for cappuccino households.
-Reliable, uncomplicated, and in use in many kitchens for years.
+Reliable, uncomplicated, and used in many kitchens for years.
 Machines from Rocket, ECM, and Profitec are the brands we experience daily here.

 The Dual Boiler

 A dual boiler has two completely separate heating systems.
-This means: You can independently adjust brewing and steaming temperatures.
-Maximum temperature control, no waiting, full flexibility in the workflow.
+This means: You can independently adjust the brew and steam temperature.
+Maximum temperature control, no waiting, full flexibility in workflow.

-For people who want to precisely extract light roasts or explore the full range of their beans sensorially, a dual boiler offers the most flexibility.
+For people who want to precisely extract light roasts or sensually explore the full range of their beans, a dual boiler offers the most flexibility.
 But it's also a good choice for anyone who simply wants a smooth process without thinking about temperatures.
-Dual boilers from La Marzocco and Arkel use saturated brew groups, which ensure a particularly refined result.
+Dual boilers from La Marzocco and Arkel use saturated group heads, which ensure a particularly refined result.

-What influences the taste more: Heating system or brew group?
+What affects the taste more: heating system or group head?

-We perceive that a saturated brew group, as used by La Marzocco and Arkel, delivers an aroma profile that is more refined and complex than that of a classic E61 brew group.
+We perceive that a saturated group head, as used by La Marzocco and Arkel, delivers an aroma profile that is more refined and complex than that of a classic E61 group head.
 This applies regardless of whether the E61 is installed in a single boiler, heat exchanger, or dual boiler.
-The thermal mass and stability of the saturated brew group ensure that the temperature remains more constant throughout the extraction.
+The thermal mass and stability of the saturated group head ensure that the temperature remains more constant throughout the entire extraction.

 But this is our observation, shaped by our way of roasting and extracting.
 Other roasteries and baristas experience it differently.
-An E61 brew group has its own character, which is appreciated by many coffee lovers.
+An E61 group head has its own character, which is appreciated by many coffee lovers.
 There is no right or wrong.
-There is only: Does it taste good to you?
-More on this in our brew group comparison.
+There is only: Do you like it?
+More about this in our group head comparison – or try all the tools in the overview of interactive coffee tools.

 Which system suits you?